Apply

 • will be treated with compassion, dignity and respect throughout the process of disclosure and institutional response;

-• can choose to participate in the continuum of recovery, investigation, and disciplinary processes; and
+• can choose to participate in the continuum of healing, investigation, and disciplinary processes; and

-• can choose available culturally relevant processes in regards to alternative resolution and the continuum of recovery for example, traditional Indigenous-centred approaches;
+• can choose available culturally relevant processes in regards to alternative resolution and the continuum of healing for example, traditional Indigenous-centred approaches;

-(f) recognizing that certain relationships between members of the University community are relationships of heightened trust and vulnerability and may constitute Prohibited Relationships.
+(e) recognizing that certain relationships between members of the University community are relationships of heightened trust and vulnerability and may constitute Prohibited Relationships, and should not be permitted to continue, or must be managed.

 Roles and Responsibilities